 Optimize for Performance:

 Speed matters to users and search engines.
-Make sure your code is light, images minimized, and cache is used where feasible.
+Make sure your code is light, images minimized, and the cache is used where feasible.

 Use HTML5 and Schema: